jmetla/Capstone_Applied-Data-Science/README.md

-# Capstone_2022
+# Capstone_Applied Data Science
-# This is in preparation toward the Data Science Capstone Project (2022)
+# This is in preparation toward the Applied Data Science Capstone Project